 `China and the EU in Context' (Edited), (Palgrave MacMillan, London, April) `The EU and China: A Policy Toolkit' (Edited), (Imperial College Press, London, June)

-Kerry Brown is also the Editor in Chief or the Berkshire Dictionary of China Biography, issued in January 2014, in three volumes:
+Kerry Brown is also the Editor in Chief or the Berkshire Dictionary of China Biography, issued between January 2014 and November 2015, in four volumes: